 Each resident will have the opportunity to customize his or her residency experience with the program coordinators.
 Some of the available opportunities include:

-- Geriatric Clinic (Veteran's Affairs Medical Center)
+- Pediatric Gastroenterology Clinic (University of Maryland Medical Center)

 Other Required Activities: